 Support Online via:

-• Online Art Group – delivered directly into the homes of beneficiaries
+• Online Art Group – weekly art sessions delivered to a group of beneficiaries online

-• Online Chair-Based Exercise – delivered directly into the homes of beneficiaries
+• Online Chair-Based Exercise – supervised exercise activities directly in the homes of beneficiaries online

 Please contact us on info@fulhamgoodneighbours.org or 020 7385 8850 should you or anyone you know need our support.